What do I need to create a business exit plan?

 Business valuation

 Finally, getting expert guidance on your exit strategy is beneficial long-term, enabling you to focus more on providing business value than worrying about the admin and time spent finding the right buyer.
 Having the help of an expert will ensure your business is ready for sale for the optimal price, with all your required financial and operational paperwork ready to go.
-At The Finance People, we help SMEs access part-time FDs, all of whom have years of experience in exit strategies.
+At The Finance People, we help SMEs access fractional CFOs and other finance experts, all of whom have years of experience in exit strategies.
 Get in touch today to start building your exit strategy with the help of The Finance People.